Small group blamed for Sri Lanka attack went 'from zero to 60'

 Sri Lanka's government pointed the finger at National Thowheed Jamath (NTJ) for the near-simultaneous blasts at churches and hotels that killed at least 321 people in the predominantly Buddhist island nation off the southern tip of India.

-But the group wasn't on the radar of many Western terrorism and security experts prior to being accused of being behind the attacks on Monday.
-While it had been linked to vandalism of Buddhist statues, the NTJ had never previously been implicated in any deaths.
+But the group wasn't on the radar of many Western terrorism and security experts prior to being accused Monday of orchestrating the attacks.
+While it had been linked to the vandalism of Buddhist statues, the NTJ had never previously been implicated in any deaths.

 There is also no history of tension between Christians and Muslims in Sri Lanka, with both minorities having been persecuted.

-Note: CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this article misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.